-Your air conditioning system relies on three different motors to work properly.
+A proper ac installation will consist of three different motors for the system to work properly.
 The AC condenser outside your house has two motors — one that powers the condenser fan and one that powers the compressor.
 Inside your home is a third motor that powers the blower fan.
 Any of these motors can potentially burn out due to overheating, and they can also simply fail due to normal wear and tear.
-When this happens, you will need to have a certified AC technician inspect your system and replace the motor if needed.
+When this happens, you will need to contact an hvac company so they can inspect your system and replace the motor if needed.
 Let’s now take a look at how each motor is replaced and also the signs that can indicate motor replacement is necessary.

 The blower fan motor is located in your HVAC air handler and works to circulate cool or hot air throughout the home whenever your AC or furnace is running.
 When the blower motor begins to fail, it will often start to make loud noises every time it runs.
 If you hear a squealing noise coming from the blower fan, this indicates that its bearings are worn out and the motor needs replaced.